-The study was approved by the local ethics committee (protocol codes 18-1089 and 21-1273) and adhered to the principles outlined in the Declaration of Helsinki and relevant local regulations.
+The study was approved by the local ethics committee (protocol codes 18-1089 and 21-1273) and adhered to the principles outlined in the Declaration of Helsinki as well as relevant local regulations.
 Written informed consent was obtained from all patients for the use of their clinical data and blood samples for research purposes.
-Medical interventions were administered solely at the discretion of treating physicians, and the study did not influence patient treatment or clinical decisions.
+Medical interventions were administered solely at the discretion of the treating physicians, and the study did not influence patient treatment or clinical decisions.